saadtazi/wd-screenshot/README.md

 The added `saveScreenshots` wd method can help you with that.

-For more complex usecases, you can of course also use the native wd `saveScreenshot(savingPath)` method.
+For more complex usecases, you can of course also use the native wd `saveScreenshot(savePath)` method.

 # Thank you!

-I would like to thank [radialpoint](http://radialpoint.com) for organizing hackatons during office hours that allowed me to start working on this tool.
+I would like to thank [radialpoint](http://radialpoint.com) for organizing hackatons during office hours that allowed me to start working on this library.